modelop/modelop.github.io/_posts/2019-1-24-introduction-to-bayesian-modeling.md

-# Bayesian Statistical Modeling using PyStan
-## The Basics
+---
+layout: post
+title: "An Introduction to Bayesian Modeling in PyStan"
+categories: [data science]
+tags: [bayesian, modeling]
+author: Steve Avsec
+mathjax: true
+---

 In many machine learning modeling techniques, the goal is to find model parameters which produce the least error in predicting outcomes given a particular set of data on which the model can be trained.
 In Bayesian modeling, the underlying philosophy changes slightly, and the goal becomes to find model parameters which are most likely to explain the observed data.
 The reason "Bayesian" is attached to this underlying thought is that one can ask the mathematical question "Given the data, which parameters are most likely to explain the outcome?"

 This translates directly to a conditional probability $P(\theta| X)$ where $\theta$ are the model parameters and $X$ is the given data.
 Using Bayes' theorem, this probability becomes:
 $$
 P(\theta|X) = \frac{P(X|\theta)P(\theta)}{P(X)},
 $$
 or more succinctly,
 $$
 P(\theta|X) \propto P(X|\theta)P(\theta).
 $$
 The distribution $P(\theta)$ is called a _prior_ distribution (since this is an assumption made about the model parameters independent of the data), and the conditional distribution $P(\theta|X)$ is called a _posterior_ distribution.
 The goal in Bayesian modelling is to accurately describe the posterior distribution.
 There are a number of techniques for doing this.
 In Bayesian variational inference, the posterior is assumed to come from a parameterized family of distributions.
 For example, one can assume that the posterior is some multivariate normal distribution with a location vector and positive definite matricial scale.
 Then these parameters can be optimized against the data to find the distribution from that parameterized family which is most likely to explain the data.
 Bayesian variational inference has the advantage that it can be turned into a numerical optimization problem, which are a very well-studied area of computational mathematics, and thus there are a wide number of available techniques and software packages which can be leveraged.
 Bayesian variational inference scales quite well if we are dealing with a very large data set.
 On the other hand, it is entirely possible that a posterior distribution is not well-approximated by the parameterized family the data scientist had in mind.
 Worse yet, maybe the posterior distribution is hard to estimate by any parameterized family of probability distributions!

 Thankfully, there is an alternative in Markov Chain-Monte Carlo (MCMC) methods.
 For a striking (but mathematically elaborate) introduction to these methods, see [this survey](https://www.ams.org/journals/bull/2009-46-02/S0273-0979-08-01238-X/S0273-0979-08-01238-X.pdf).
 For some, MCMCs might elicit thoughts of Gibbs sampling, which was one of the first computationally tractable MCMC methods and is quite successful for certain problems.
 However, Gibbs sampling suffers from some well-known drawbacks such slow convergence and restrictive choice of priors (based on conjugacy).
 The method we are using here is based on the Hamiltonian Monte Carlo method, which borrows an elegant idea from Hamiltonian mechanics to produce a method which converges quickly even in high dimensions.
 For the mathematically inclined, a wonderful [survey](https://arxiv.org/pdf/1701.02434.pdf) is available.
 The implementation used here is the so-called NUTS (No U-Turns Sampler) as implemented by the [Stan](https://mc-stan.org/) probabilistic programming language.
 Stan is named for [Stanislaw Ulam](https://en.wikipedia.org/wiki/Stanislaw_Ulam), who was an early pioneer of MCMC methods.
 PyStan is a Python API wrapped around the Stan language intended to make integration with Python easier.

 For those who might be interested in using these techniques, Stan and PyStan is not the _only_ implementation.
 [PyMC3](https://docs.pymc.io/) is also an excellent choice and is entirely written in Python (using Theano as a backend).
 We will also use [Arviz](https://arviz-devs.github.io/arviz/) which is a suite of vizualization tools which supports both PyMC3 and PyStan.